 College of Agricultural and Life Sciences (CALS)

 established in 1889 and the third-largest college in UW–Madison based on enrollment.
 CALS is acceptable on second reference for external publications.
-Possessive is CALS’; avoid this usage when possible.
+Possessive is CALS’ but avoid this usage when possible.

 in running text, use bachelor’s degree, bachelor of arts degree, bachelor of science in agronomy, master’s degree, doctorate, and the like in place of degree abbreviations because they are more readable; use abbreviations only when necessary to distinguish the specific type of degree or when using full terms would prove cumbersome, such as when there are multiple degrees; do not use periods; form the plural by adding an s; the word degree should not follow a degree abbreviation.